Advanced-Vision-and-Learning-Lab/Passive_Sonar_Texture_Analysis/README.md

 ## <a name="CitingHist"></a>Citing Quantitative Measures for Passive Sonar Texture Analysis

-If you use the Passive Sonar Classification code, please cite the following reference using the following entry.
+If you use the Quantitative Measures for Passive Sonar Texture Analysis code, please cite the following reference using the following entry.

 **Plain Text:**